-SRM 10-01: Death's Daily Business consists of several scenes.
+SRM 10-03: When the Bough Breaks consists of several scenes.
 These scenes form the basis of the adventure, which should be completed in approximately four hours.
 If you are running short on time, you should streamline each and be a little more generous with clues, target numbers, and other requirements to aid in guiding the players through the adventure.